Chapter 10:

 But Nima didn't seem to care about his complaints.
 She placed the book she was holding on a table nearby, got up, and grabbed the man's hand with a wide smile.

 "Now we can finally have breakfast together!
-I thought I would starve to death waiting for you!"
+I thought I'd starve to death waiting for you!"
 Nima said with big, sparkling eyes.

 "Huh?
 You were waiting for me to wake up?
 Why would you even do that?"